Agraael/Lancer-automations-workshop/README.md

 A place to dump and grab automations for [Lancer Automations](https://github.com/Agraael/lancer-automations).

-I'm not curating this.
+I curate this only lightly.
 Everyone gets a folder named after their GitHub account.
 A bot merges your pull request as long as you only touched your own folder.

 > [!WARNING]
 > An automation is JavaScript that runs in your world.
-Nobody reviews what lands here.
-Read what you import.
+If something shared here is broken or does anything shady, [open an issue](https://github.com/Agraael/Lancer-automations-workshop/issues).

 ---